ranaroussi/yfinance/.github/ISSUE_TEMPLATE/bug_report.md

 ### Does Yahoo actually have the data?

-Are spelling ticker *exactly* same as Yahoo?
+Are you spelling ticker *exactly* same as Yahoo?

-Visit `finance.yahoo.com` and confim they have the data you want.
+Then visit `finance.yahoo.com` and confirm they have the data you want.
 Maybe your ticker was delisted, or your expectations of `yfinance` are wrong.

 ### Are you spamming Yahoo?